Ben is the Founder and CEO of Privy, an Ecommerce company that supports 200,000+ marketers in over 180 countries.

-Nat is currently the Creative Director at Overtone Studios, a cross-platform, gaming communications app for voice and chat technology.
-In high school, Nat was a talented artist and wanted to learn about potential art careers.
+Sam is currently the Creative Director at Overtone Studios, a cross-platform, gaming communications app for voice and chat technology.
+In high school, Sam was a talented artist and wanted to learn about potential art careers.
 We established an internship for him at Mystic Scenic Studios, a set design company whose clients included Walt Disney Studios and the Boston Ballet.

-Continue reading “Nathaniel, High School internship – Art and Design”
+Continue reading “Sam, High School internship – Art and Design”

 Discovering a true career interest often takes a circuitous path.
 Michael is currently a Tech/VC attorney representing emerging companies and venture capital investors at Morse Barnes-Brown & Pendleton.
 However, in high school, Michael thought he would be interested in medicine, so we matched him to a medical internship where he had the opportunity to work in a hospital and observe 2 surgical procedures.
 To Michael’s surprise, he realized the hospital environment was not for him.

 Michael wrote, “Through this experience, I realized that working in a hospital environment, while fascinating, wasn’t for me.
 Because it gave me such early exposure, I was able to eliminate it as a career interest before investing time and money in a college major as well as medical school.”
 Following this experience, Michael’s college internships took an interesting turn.